onap/doc/docs/guide/onap-developer/how-to-use-docs/include-documentation.rst

 Setting Up
 ==========
-Some initial steps are required to connect a project with the master document structure and enable automated publishing of changes as summarized in the following diagram and described detail below.
+Some initial set up is required to connect a project with the master document structure and enable automated publishing of changes as summarized in the following diagram and description below below.

 .. seqdiag::
+   :height: 700
+   :width: 1000

    seqdiag {
      RD [label = "Read The Docs",                color =lightgreen ];